 The Chevron Isleta Site (Site) is located at 3401 Isleta Boulevard southwest in the Albuquerque South Valley (Figure 1).
 A Walgreens store was built at the Site in 2012.
 Previously, remedial activities at the Site have included dig-and-haul followed by operation of a sparge/vent system.
-Groundwater monitoring has been on-going since 1995.
-The last sampling event at the Site was performed in October 2015.
 A total of ten monitor wells have been plugged and abandoned between 2005 and 2007.
 Two replacement wells (MW-8A and MW-11A) were installed at the Site in August 2012 (Haller & Associates, Inc., 2014).
-Currently there are three active monitor wells at the Site (MW-8A, MW-11A, and MW-26) (Figure 2).
+Currently, there are three active monitoring wells at the Site (MW-8A, MW-11A, and MW-26) (Figure 2).
+Groundwater monitoring has been on-going since 1995.
+Dissolved petroleum constituent concentrations above the New Mexico Water Quality Control Commission (NMWQCC) standards at the Site include dissolved benzene in MW-8A and naphthalene in monitor wells MW-8A and MW-11A.
+Both constituents have been consistently above their respective NMWQCC groundwater standards since September 2011.